 I mean you can fund your travels while you travel.

-To do that, you’ll need to build a money-making website business.
+To do that, you’ll need to build a money-making website business and/or YouTube channel.

 (No experience or technical/coding skills required!)